 • As you complete interviews and visit programs, make a pro-con list for each program and begin to work on your Rank Order List (ROL).

-• Contact your number-one program (at which you have interviewed) with a letter of intent letting them know that they are your top choice.
+• Contact your number-one program (at which you have interviewed) with a residency letter of intent letting them know that they are your top choice.

 • Start of February – NRMP Rank Order List entry opens and medical schools begin verifying credentials.